saibaba/monad_monoid/README.md

 Statements
 ----------

+Experiments to understand: "A monad is just a monoid in the category of endofunctors, what's the probleⅿ?"

+See NOTES.md as well.

 Endofunctor category with functor composition as bifunctor is a (strict) monoidal category.

 A monad in category C is a monoid in the category of endofunctors of C where product is the composition of endofunctors and unit is identity endofunctor.